 I am going to smoke this again tomorrow on my way home.

-• I am going to list a few I have thought about trying and would like some responses from people who have smoked them, maybe it will keep me from buying something I won't like....lol If you describe the taste, aroma and your personal opinion I can decide if I might like it, the more details the better.....Also let me know if you got tongue bite and the after taste.
+I am going to list a few I have thought about trying and would like some responses from people who have smoked them, maybe it will keep me from buying something I won't like....lol If you describe the taste, aroma and your personal opinion I can decide if I might like it, the more details the better.....Also let me know if you got tongue bite and the after taste.
+I will make my list tonight and post it tonight or tomorrow if all goes well.

 Then when you really get adventurous you'll do what I did and buy several Watkins flavor extracts and create blends you might not find anywhere else.
 I usually start out with some relatively bland OTC blend like Velvet that doesn't have an exceptionally strong topping - the start mixing flavor extracts like Vanilla, Caramel, Rum, Root Beer, Anise, Orange, Lemon - then shaking in a bit of Clove, Nutmeg, and Cinnamon for extra measure.
 And of course you can always go to the liquor cabinet for additional ingredients and inspiration.